aeturrell/coding-for-economists/code-preliminaries.md

 Almost all of the code you'll see can be run on all three of the major operating systems: Windows, MacOS, and Linux.

-However, if you haven't yet decided which operating system to use, I strongly recommend that you choose either Linux or MacOS because, in a small number of cases, your code, third party packages and libraries, and coding related tools like Docker, either won't work at all on Windows or will be *much* more difficult to set up.
+If you haven't yet decided which operating system to use, I recommend either Linux or MacOS because, in a very small number of cases, your code, third party packages and libraries, and coding related tools like Docker, either won't work at all on Windows or will be *much* more difficult to set up.
 (Don't panic if you have Windows already: we'll come to a workaround in a moment.)
 Although it is rare that you run into a case like this, it's just often enough for it to be a real pain.
 Furthermore, if you ever need to scale up your work to the cloud, you'll find that it's more cost effective to use machines that have use an operating system closer to Linux (which MacOS is).
 While Macs are famous for being expensive, most Linux distributions are free, so you should be able to find a code-friendly operating system to satisfy any budget constraint.
 Linux used to have a reputation as being fearsomely difficult for beginners.
 But modern Linux distributions, such as Ubuntu, are pretty user-friendly.

 If you are using Windows, then a good workaround for some of these issues is to use the [*Windows Subsystem for Linux*](https://pbpython.com/wsl-python.html).
 It's essentially a Linux operating system that installs alongside and integrates with your existing Windows operating system.
 This allows you to run code as if you were using Linux.
 You can get WSL [for free from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10).